 Periodicals in the Library

-Current issues of our periodicals are located in the front of the library.
-Periodicals cannot leave the Library.
 Current issues of many journals with full text articles are available in many databases.
 Use the “Title List” feature within the database.

 DVD Video Recordings